slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *The closer you are to the truth, the more silent you become inside." (...)
 "I went looking for truth and all I found was love.
 I went looking for love and all I found was truth." (...)
 "If it hurts to hear it, look for the truth in it.
-If it comforts to hear it, look for the lie in it."
+If it comforts to hear it, look for the lie in it." (...)
+"Everybody wants spirituality.
+Nobody wants the truth."
 -- Naval Ravikant [1974]*

 > *"Words are used, first and foremost, to soften the inflexibility of truth."